Ocean data: from vision to action

 What to expect

 This page aims to provide practical advice on how to implement the Ocean Decade Data and Information Strategy’s vision of a trusted, inclusive, and interconnected digital ecosystem.
 This digital ecosystem will make it easier to share, discover, access, and (re)use data across geographies and disciplines.
+The steps can be followed in any order, and multiple steps may be worked on at the same time.

 Purpose and scope